cybernova/DNSaxfr/README.md

 DNSaxfr
 ====

-Shell script for testing DNS AXFR vulnerability.
+Shell script for testing DNS zone transfer misconfiguration .

 Details of the problem and how to fix it, can be found here: https://www.us-cert.gov/ncas/alerts/TA15-103A